The Updated Michigan Child Development and Care Subsidy:

 Do I need to get a child care license to get paid by the state for providing child care?

 No. You do not have to be a licensed child care provider to be paid by the state, but this does make it easier.
-With a license you can provide care for more than six children, you will receive payments directly from the state, and you will be paid at a higher rate.
+With a license you can provide care for more children, you will receive payments directly from the state, you will be paid at a higher rate, and the children you care for do not have to be siblings.
 If you are interested in getting a child care license, you can start here.

 I'd like to get my child care business licensed.
 How do I do that?

-There are several licensing categories you can apply for depending on your situation:
+There are several license types you can apply for depending on your situation:

-- Licensed Center – A facility, other than a private home, licensed to care for one or more children.
+Licensed Center - A provider who is licensed to provide care in a facility, other than a private home, for one or more children.
 To learn more about becoming a licensed center, visit this link.

-- Licensed Group Home – Can be licensed to care for up to 14 unrelated children at one time.
+Licensed Group Home - A provider who is licensed to care for between one and 12 children at one time in the provider's home.
 To learn about becoming a licensed group home, visit this link.